Sunday, May 12, 2013

 John 14:23-29

-Yet Lydia makes a response by being baptized (and in keeping with her culture, insists her whole household is baptised with her).
+Yet Lydia makes a response by receiving baptism (and in keeping with her culture, insists her whole household is baptised with her).
 Of course she was in a position to have her heart opened by the Lord by being already a worshipper of God (verse 14).

 Note also that the direction Paul and his companions receive is not all "spiritual" (i.e. visions and such).
-They stay in Philippi for a period through the simple pressure to stay of Lydia.
+They stay in Philippi for a period through the simple pressure from Lydia to stay.

 We never meet Lydia again (and she is not mentioned in the letter of Paul to the Philippians) but she stands as an impressive example of a woman in leadership in the fledgling church of God.
-Perhaps she herself moved on geographically, for instance back to Thyatira from whence she came (verse 14).
+Perhaps she herself moved on geographically, for instance back to Thyatira from whence she came (verse 14), and that is why she is not mentioned in Philippians.

 Why?
 "The earth has yielded its increase; God, our God, has blessed us."